Kolton Browning

-Kolton Ryan Browning (born October 17, 1990) is an American football quarterback who is a free agent.
+Kolton Ryan Browning (born October 17, 1990) is an American former football quarterback.
 He won a FXFL Championship with the Brooklyn Bolts in 2014.
 He was the starting quarterback for the ULM Warhawks from 2009 to 2013.

 College career

 After being redshirted in 2009, Browning took over as the Warhawks starting quarterback in 2010.
 In 2012, he was the Sun Belt Conference Offensive Player of the Year and led the Warhawks to their first ever bowl game against Ohio University in the Independence Bowl in Shreveport, Louisiana.
 During his career he threw for 10,263 yards and 81 touchdowns.
 He finished his career with most TD passes and is second in passing yards, completions, and attempts at ULM.

 Professional career

 Browning was briefly invited to training camp with the Dallas Cowboys, but was never officially signed.
 He later signed with the Winnipeg Blue Bombers of the CFL, but was released soon afterwards to pursue a coaching opportunity.
 In October 2014, Browning signed with the Brooklyn Bolts of the new formed Fall Experimental Football League(FXFL).

 In 2015, Browning signed with the Mesquite Marshals of Champions Indoor Football for the 2016 season.
 On July 27, 2017, Browning re-signed with the Marshals.
 On April 19, 2018, Browning was released by the Marshals.